Gala Dalí: Marriage to Dalí

 After living together since 1929, Dalí and Gala married in a civil ceremony in 1934, and remarried in a Catholic ceremony in 1958 in the Pyrenean hamlet of Montrejic.
-They needed to receive a special dispensation by the Pope because Gala had been previously married and she was a believer (not Catholic, but was an Orthodox Christian).
 Due to his purported phobia of female genitalia, Dalí was said to have been a virgin when they met on the Costa Brava in 1929.
 Around that time she was found to have uterine fibroids, for which she underwent a hysterectomy in 1936.
 She was Dalí's muse, directly inspiring and appearing in many of his works.

 In the early 1930s, Dalí started to sign his paintings with his and her name as "(i)t is mostly with your blood, Gala, that I paint my pictures".
 He stated that Gala acted as his agent, and aided in redirecting his focus.
-According to most accounts, Gala had a strong libido and throughout her life had numerous extramarital affairs (among them with her former husband Paul Éluard), which Dalí encouraged, since he was a practitioner of candaulism.
+Gala had a strong libido and, throughout her marriage with Dalí, had numerous other sexual partners, including her former husband Paul Éluard.
+Dalí encouraged her, since he was a practitioner of candaulism.
 She had a fondness for young artists, and in her old age she often gave expensive gifts to those who associated with her.

 In 1968, Dalí bought Gala the Castle of Púbol, Girona, where she would spend time every summer from 1971 to 1980.
 He also agreed not to visit there without getting advance permission from her in writing.